sabhiram/sabhiram.github.io/_drafts/2018-06-21-using_python_generators_with_go.md

 }
 ```

-The above program should cleanly exit and compile with no errors (ignore the `unused variable "a"` warning for now.
+The above program should cleanly exit and compile with no errors (ignore the `unused variable "a"` warning for now).

 ```shell
 $ go run simple_py.go